hualin-cd/Begining-R/README.md

 # Begining-R
-R programing for beginer in Human Development
+R programing for beginer researchers in Human Development